Thursday, 29 May 2025

 That's a Rembrandt over the door!

-It was about an hour from there into Halstead – the usual navigating winding, wet, narrow roads with cars and trucks hurtling towards you where there’s no room to pass.
+It was about an hour from there into Halstead – over the usual navigating winding, wet, narrow roads; with cars and trucks hurtling towards us where there was no room to pass.
 Travel is certainly exciting in the UK!
 I have developed a rule of thumb for roads like this to calculate how long it will take: multiply the miles by 2, then add a bit.
 So, to travel 5 miles will generally take you about 12 or 13 minutes…….
 We went through some breathtakingly pretty little villages that no-one’s ever heard of, but finally got to Halstead about 2.40.
 It then took us at least 20 minutes to find the museum, scratching our heads over the GPS insisting that we were there (we clearly weren’t), and navigating tiny lanes clogged with cars.
 Anyway we finally found it, parked, and went in.

 Two retired blokes, John and Jim, were on duty, and were very pleased to see me arrive (I livened up an otherwise boring Wednesday afternoon, apparently!)
 They were thrilled to hear I was a descendant of locals, and that I’d come all the way from Australia, so they plunged into researching the Bowles family back over the years in town.
 I now have photos and maps, and lots of information to sift through before I can share it with all my Bowles rellies.
 Lex had gone for a walk while I hit the family history, and he returned when the museum shut at 4.
 Then Jim was good enough to take us both over to St Andrew’s church, across the road, and he gave us a tour.
 The man is an absolute font of knowledge.
 Speaking of fonts, I was thrilled to see the font where all of the Bowles family were christened over centuries.
 There are no Bowles headstones in the cemetery, unfortunately.